Teacher Burnout: When the System Becomes Too Much

 Predictable routines still help classrooms settle.

+The longer teachers remain in the profession, the more many of them return to these essentials.
 Not because they resist change, but because experience reveals that the deepest elements of learning do not change nearly as quickly as education policy does.

 In a world of expanding complexity, experienced teachers often practise a form of quiet professional wisdom: focusing less on every new initiative and more on what genuinely supports students.